-A2 Key Findings
+Key Findings A.2

-A.2.1 Summary
+Summary of unweighted data A.2.1

-This study presents the results of measurements taken from 9,467 measurement devices in October 2013.
-These devices were spread across 30 states, distributed according to the sample plan methodology discussed above.
+This study presents the results of measurements taken from 8,582 measurement devices in October 2014.
+These devices were spread across 30 countries, distributed according to the sample plan methodology discussed above.